|

 This repository is a small, customizable base for building NomadNet sites.

 It is licensed under the GNU GPL v3 or later.
-The bundled chat app in apps/chat/ is also GPL-licensed and includes its upstream license notice.
+The bundled chat app in system/apps/chat/ keeps its upstream MIT license notice in that directory.

 The main idea is: